wen-jie-yuan/MR-CSGAN/README.md

 you can use the model we provide for testing.

+if you want to cite this papaer, please use:
+Tian, J., Yuan, W. & Tu, Y. Image compressed sensing using multi-scale residual generative adversarial network.
+Vis Comput (2021).

 If you have any questions, you are welcome to contact me.
 My email is: 18800206356@163.com